TheAlgorithms/Java/report.md

 The functions are MyAtoi, LongDivision, CRCAlgorithm, BinaryTree, BinaryTree, RegexMatching, MaximumMinimumWindow, RedBlackBST, ValidParentheses.

+#### Manual calculation of the complexity

+- CRCAlgorithm had 21 branches and 5 exit points, based on the formula we have the complexity 21-5+2=18.
+This is the same value that Lizard finds.

 ### **2. Are the functions just complex, or also long?**

 They are also long.
 The median LOC is 2 whereas the median for the top eight is 16.5.
 Thus they are longer.